microsoft/winget-pkgs/README.md

     Sha256: string # SHA256 calculated from installer
 # ManifestVersion: 0.1.0
 ```

+### Using the YAMLCreate.ps1
+To help author manifest files, we have provided a YAMLCreate.ps1 powershell script located in the Tools folder.
+The script will prompt you for the URL to the installer, then will prompt you to fill in metadata.

+I recommend running the script in the location where you want to produce the manifest file.
+For example: `manifests\<publisher>\<package>\`.
+After successful completion, it will produce the YAML file.

 ## Test your manifest
 Now that you have authored your manifest, you should make sure it works as expected.
 1) Verify the syntax.
 You can do that by typing the following command: `winget validate <manifest>`